ManojDhulipalla/ML-Assignments/README.md

 ---
 ## Short Description
 *Machine Learning Assignment 4* is done completely using *Jupiter Notebook*.
-In this assignment, we imported few data files using read_csv method and
+In this assignment, we imported few CSV files using read_csv method and we trained *linear regression* model on Salary_Data data set and found mean squared error.
+Aditionally, represented the training and testing data in a scatter plot using Matplotlib library.
+Moreover, we trained *KMeans algorithm* on the K-Mean_dataset and found silhouette score of the raw data.
+To perform feature scaling on
+K-Mean_dataset, we used standard scaler method from sklearn library.
+Later, we trained KMeans on this Preprocessed datset and found silhouette score. when we compare these two silhouette score raw data gets better silhouette score than the preprocessed data.

 ---
 ## Video